Susan Eileen Thatcher

 A side project of Duran Duran’s John Taylor, Power Station recorded three Billboard Hot 100 top-10 hits, including “Communication” and a cover of “Get it On.”.”
 Palmer played in many British rock bands before breaking out as a solo artist.
 He had spent the previous 16 years in Switzerland.

-Palmer got dubbed Rolling Stone’s best-dressed male artist in 1990, thanks to his GQ sense of fashion.
+Thanks to his GQ sense of fashion, Palmer got dubbed Rolling Stone’s best-dressed male artist in 1990.
 The video for “Addicted to Love,” which featured miniskirted models strumming guitars as Palmer sang, became one of MTV’s most-watched clips and ignited feminist outrage.
 “Sneakin’ Sally through the Alley,” his first hit album and single, got released in 1974.
-Palmer played with various small-time bands in his twenties, including Dada, Vinegar Joe, and the Alan Bown Band, and served as an opening act for prominent names, including The Who and Jimi Hendrix.
+In his twenties, Palmer played with various small-time bands, including Dada, Vinegar Joe, and the Alan Bown Band, and served as an opening act for prominent names, including The Who and Jimi Hendrix.

 On September 26, 2003, he died in Paris, France, at 54 due to a heart attack.